 If the case continues to move forward after the preliminary hearing, the next step is arraignment.
 The arraignment is where the formal charges are read against you and a plea is entered.
 If you plead guilty or nolo contendere, the next step in the process is sentencing.
 If you plead not guilty, the next step in the criminal process is the trial.

 Trial & Sentencing

 Trial for criminal charges in Florida can be decided by judge or jury.
 Trial consists of opening statements, the prosecution’s case and cross examination, the defense’s case and cross examination, and closing arguments.
 A verdict is then rendered by the judge or jury.
 If the verdict is not guilty, you are free to go, and if the verdict is guilty the final step is sentencing.

 Sentencing typically occurs within ninety days of the verdict.
 The judge will hear arguments from both sides about aggravating and mitigating factors before determining the final sentence, which can include a prison sentence, fines, community service, probation, and other conditions.

 Criminal Defense Attorneys Ready To Help You

-If you have been arrested or served with a notice to appear for criminal charges in Florida, you need a criminal defense attorney representing your interests and protecting your rights.
+If you have been arrested or served with a notice to appear for criminal charges in Florida, you need an Orlando criminal lawyer representing your interests and protecting your rights.
 Call the office or contact us today at the O’Mara Law Group to hire a top tier criminal defense attorney to zealously advocate on your behalf throughout the criminal process.